bwindsor/terraform-aws-website/README.md

     is_private = true

-    # This setting is required when is_private is true
+    # This setting is required when is_private is true and auth_type is COGNITO
     auth_config_path = "authConfig.json"

-    # These settings are only used when is_private is true
+    # These settings are only used when is_private is true and auth_type is COGNITO
     create_cognito_pool = true
     refresh_auth_path = "/refreshauth"
     logout_path = "/"